 Getting clothes clean isn't just about how they look; it's about how they smell too.
 If your washing machine smells like rotten eggs, one part of that equation just isn't happening.
 You might be able to compensate for it with an extra dryer sheet or two, but softener sheets leave a film on clothes that affects breathability, which isn't good either.
-Luckily for you, you might be able to stop your washing machine from smelling like eggs with some easy DIY hacks.
+Luckily, all that's needed to eliminate a rotten egg smell from a washing machine is a good cleaning.
+Here's how to get the job done.

 When a washer smells like eggs, it's often just bacteria being a pest since moisture provides an ideal breeding ground for bacteria, mold and mildew.
 Even soap scum buildup, old hair, neglected dirt, that annoying lost sock or just errant lint can usher in a bacterial invasion.
 It can seem counterintuitive to have to clean a machine dedicated to making your life cleaner, but that's exactly where to start and what to do on a regular basis to avoid costly future repairs.